dragosroua/CellKit/README.md

 ## License

-CellKit is available under the MIT license.
+MetaCellKit is available under the MIT license.
 See [LICENSE](LICENSE) for details.

 ## Contributing